Glucose Goddess hacks: 10 easy-to-implement tips

 Hack 4: All sugars are equal

-When it comes to sugar, the body sees all types as equals.
+When it comes to sugar, your body sees all types as equals.
 Whether it’s honey, brown sugar, syrups, or white table sugar, they all break down into glucose and fructose.

 There’s a common misconception that some sugars are healthier than others, like sucralose or high-fructose corn syrup, but the reality is, excess intake of any sugar can be detrimental to health.